7 steps to stay financially fit

 Your credit report contains information about the status of your credit accounts and your bill paying history.
 A good credit score is critical to qualifying for loans at the best possible rates.

 The Consumer Financial Protection Bureau (CFPB) recommends checking your report at least once a year to make sure it is up to date and correct.
 Plus, the CFPB suggests an extra check before applying for loans for big purchases like cars and houses.
 There are three major credit reporting agencies: Experian, Equifax and TransUnion.
 You can ask for a free credit report from each of them every 12 months.

 When you open a retirement account or buy an insurance policy, you’ll probably be asked to name a beneficiary—the person who would collect from the account in the event of your death.
 Marriage, the birth of children, divorce and death can affect your choice.
 Typically your spouse is your default beneficiary, but you also may wish to designate children or someone else.
 Though designations likely will not change often, it’s still a good idea to check your elections yearly to make sure they’re still appropriate.

 Manage your taxes

 It’s important to make sure you have enough set aside to pay your tax bill well before the annual deadline, generally April 15.
-The amount of federal income tax you owe each year depends in part on your tax bracket.
-For example, for the 2018 tax year, single filers with taxable income between $9,526 and $38,700 are in the 12 percent tax bracket (which means that 12 percent is the rate that applies to income in that range), but many factors affect the final amount of federal income tax you owe in any year.
+The amount of federal income tax you owe each year depends in part on your tax bracket, but many factors affect it.
+Learn more about income tax brackets.